-QLC supports fast join of two query handles.
+The qlc module supports fast join of two query handles.
 Fast join is possible if some position (P1) of one query handler is compared to or matched against some position (P2) of another query handle.
 Two fast join methods have been implemented:

 - Lookup join traverses all objects of one query handle and finds objects of the other handle (a QLC table) such that the values at P1 and P2 match.
-QLC does not create any indices but looks up values using the key position and the indexed positions of the QLC table. - Merge join sorts the objects of each query handle if necessary and filters out objects where the values at P1 and P2 do not compare equal.
+The q1c module does not create any indices but looks up values using the key position and the indexed positions of the QLC table. - Merge join sorts the objects of each query handle if necessary and filters out objects where the values at P1 and P2 do not compare equal.
 If there are many objects with the same value of P2 a temporary file will be used for the equivalence classes.

-QLC warns at compile time if a query list comprehension combines QLC handles in such a way that more than one join is possible.
+The qlc module warns at compile time if a QLC combines query handles in such a way that more than one join is possible.
 In other words, there is no query planner that can choose a good order between possible join operations.
 It is up to the user to order the joins by introducing query handles.

 The join is to be expressed as a guard filter.
 The filter must be placed immediately after the two joined generators, possibly after guard filters that use variables from no other generators but the two joined generators.
-QLC inspects the operands of =:=/2, ==/2, is_record/2, element/2, and logical operators (and/2, or/2, and also/2, orelse/2, xor/2) when determining which joins to consider.
+The qlc module inspects the operands of =:=/2, ==/2, is_record/2, element/2, and logical operators (and/2, or/2, andalso/2, orelse/2, xor/2) when determining which joins to consider.